robmoss/git-is-my-lab-book/src/using-git/where-did-this-problem-come-from.md

     delete mode 100644 src/version-control/what-is-repository.md
    ```

-5. To quit the search and return to the current commit, run the following command:
+5. To quit the search and return to your current commit, run the following command:

     ```sh
     git bisect reset